SGrondin/bottleneck/README.md

 Queued jobs are **NOT** stored on Redis.
 They are local to each limiter.
 Exiting the Node.js process will lose those jobs.
 This is because Bottleneck has no way to propagate the JS code to run a job across a different Node.js process than the one it originated on.
 Bottleneck doesn't keep track of the queue contents of the limiters on a cluster for performance and reliability reasons.

-Due to the above, functionality relying on the queue length happen purely locally:
+Due to the above, functionality relying on the queue length happens purely locally:
 - Priorities are local.
 A higher priority job will run before a lower priority job **on the same limiter**.
 Another limiter on the cluster might run a lower priority before our higher priority one.
 - (Assuming default priority levels) Bottleneck guarantees that jobs will be run in the order they were queued **on the same limiter**.
 Another limiter on the cluster might run a job queued later before ours runs.
 - `highWater` and load shedding ([strategies](#strategies)) are per limiter.
 However, one limiter entering Blocked mode will put the entire cluster in Blocked mode until `penalty` milliseconds have passed.
 See [Strategies](#strategies).